 Aloe vera is a type of succulent plant, which, despite its resemblance to some types of cacti, actually belongs to the Aloe family.
 These plants are found growing in many dry regions in the world.
 Aloe vera plants can also be cultivated as a pot-plant in your own home, where it can prove useful for all sorts of health and beauty purposes.

 What does Aloe Vera do?

-Aloe Vera has a range of healthy effects on the human body; when applied topically, it can soothe irritated skin, sunburn, and act as a moisturiser; when ingested, it can help ease certain types of gastro-intestinal discomfort.
-It contains a number of substances (including vitamins, minerals and enzymes) that may play a part in how Aloe Vera achieves these effects.
+Aloe Vera has a range of benefits on the human body; when applied topically, it can soothe irritated skin, sunburn, and act as a moisturiser; when ingested, it can help ease certain types of gastro-intestinal discomfort.

 You can purchase aloe vera plants at your local plant nursery; there are also many online retailers from which you can buy one.
-There are also a myriad of health and beauty products on the market that contain Aloe Vera; you should be able to buy these from your local supermarkets, pharmacies, and of course online.
+There is a myriad of health and beauty products in the market that contain Aloe Vera; you should be able to buy these from your local supermarkets, pharmacies, and of course online.